jsmn-prhmt/TODO/README.md

-# Simple TODO Application with JWT Auth, Caching, Pagination, and MySQL
+# TODO Application with JWT Auth, Caching, Pagination, and MySQL

 This project is a demonstration of a TODO application with: